 With an area spanning more than 2.5 million square kilometres, Western Australia is the largest state in Australia occupying a third of the continent.
-Across Western Australia, there are a number of horticultural growing regions including the Kimberley, Gascoyne, Perth Hills, South West and Great Southern.
+Across Western Australia, there are a number of horticultural growing regions across the state, take a look at the map to find out more.

-It is important to know what is in season when purchasing fresh fruit and vegetables.
+It is helpful to know what is in season when purchasing fresh fruit and vegetables.
 Seasonal produce may have environmental benefits, be fresher and taste much better than something that has travelled across the world or come out of months of cold storage.
-Most importantly purchasing locally grown produce supports the Western Australian food industry and its communities

 Most importantly choosing locally grown produce supports the Western Australian food and beverage industry and its regional communities state wide.